-Most janitors and building cleaners work indoors, but some work outdoors part of the time, sweeping walkways, mowing lawns, and shoveling snow.
-They spend most of the day walking, standing, or bending while cleaning; and sometimes they must move or lift heavy supplies and equipment.
+Janitors and building cleaners usually work indoors, but they may work outdoors on tasks such as sweeping walkways, mowing lawns, and shoveling snow.
+They spend most of the day walking, standing, or bending while cleaning.
+They often move or lift heavy supplies and equipment.
 As a result, the work may be strenuous on the back, arms, and legs.
-Some tasks, such as cleaning restrooms and trash areas, can be dirty and unpleasant.
+Some tasks, such as cleaning restrooms and trash areas, are dirty or unpleasant.

 Injuries and Illnesses

 Most janitors and building cleaners learn on the job.
-Beginners typically work with a more experienced janitor, learning how to use and maintain equipment such as wet-and-dry vacuums and floor buffers and polishers.
-On the job they also learn how to repair minor electrical and plumbing problems.
+Beginners typically work with a more experienced janitor, learning how to use and maintain equipment such as vacuums, floor buffers, and other equipment and tools.
+They also may learn how to repair minor electrical and plumbing problems.

 Licenses, Certifications, and Registrations

-Although not required, certification is available through the Building Service Contractors Association International, the IEHA, and the ISSA-The Worldwide Cleaning Industry Association.
-Certification can demonstrate competence and may make applicants more appealing to employers.
+Although not required, certification is available through the Building Service Contractors Association International, the ISSA—The International Sanitary Supply Association, and IEHA, a division of ISSA.
+Certification demonstrates competence and may make applicants more appealing to employers.

 Interpersonal skills.
 Janitors and building cleaners should get along well with other cleaners, the people who live or work in the buildings they clean, and their supervisors.